-The author considers this to be the middle ground of sleep training, because the goal with this strategy is a baby who isn’t dependent on you to fall asleep, but doesn’t feel abandoned.
-But does it work?
+The author considers this to be the middle ground of sleep training.
+The goal with this strategy is a baby who isn’t dependent on you to fall asleep, but doesn’t feel abandoned.

 It depends.
 Sleep training advocates usually share many reasons that their techniques are effective, but babies are individuals.
 What works with one baby may not work with another, including how they learn to go to sleep.

 Here are the basics of this sleep training method and how to decide if it’s right for your baby.